 Here are some tips & how-tos on prepping your tofu:

 Tip 1: Always press your firm or extra-firm tofu!

 Pressing your tofu may add about 30 minutes to the cooking process, but it is well worth it.

 Pressing helps remove excess water, and when tofu is fried in a pan or baked, it helps the tofu to hold its shape.
 Excess liquid can make the tofu delicate and can cause it to break up, turning your perfect pieces into a soggy mess.
 Not only will the texture of your tofu improve, but it will also improve how it absorbs the seasonings and marinades you use.

-Even if you don’t have a press, you can achieve similar results using a clean tea towel, a large plate with a lip, and something heavy to place on top like a frying pan, as well as some cans or jars that are full.
+Even if you don’t have a press, you can achieve similar results using a clean tea towel, a large plate with a lip, and something heavy to place on top, like a frying pan and some full cans or jars.
 The process is straightforward.

 - Wrap the block of tofu in a clean towel and place it on a large plate.